RichCWilkerson/Consulting_Notes/Marketing/NeimanMarcus.md

 ```

 ### How did you implement token-based authentication, and how do you handle token refresh securely?
+- what is OKTA?
+  - Open standard for access delegation commonly used for token-based authentication and authorization.
+  - Involves obtaining access tokens (short-lived) and refresh tokens (long-lived) to access protected resources.
 - implement OAuth2 (Authorization Code with PKCE) issuing short‑lived JWT access tokens and long‑lived refresh tokens;
   - store refresh tokens encrypted (Keystore + EncryptedSharedPreferences),
   - keep access token in memory, refresh on 401 with rotation and telemetry